AmelChenni/simple-react-E-commerce/README.md

 ## 📖 Description
 The **Simple React E-commerce** is a beginner-friendly online shopping app built with React.
-It allows users to browse products, add them to a cart, and view the total price.
+It allows users to browse products by category, view details of each product, and navigate between pages.
-This project is designed as practice for React state management (`useState`), routing (`react-router-dom`), and working with forms (`Formik`).
+This project is designed as practice for React state management (`useState`), routing (`react-router-dom`), and building dynamic components.

 ---